dariommr/scripts/tools/wazuh2sql/README.md

                         SQL Table to store the extracted data -d DAYS, --days DAYS  Number of days to query for --debug               Enable debug mode logging.
+  --dry-run             Show results to screen.
+Do not store on SQL.
 ```

 ### Example: